 The ethos of the firm is: ‘Simple.
 Fair.
 Transparent’.
-This covers reinvesting money into fighting against fuel poverty, increasing renewable energy generation and helping Bristol’s communities.
+This covers reinvesting money into fighting fuel poverty, increasing renewable energy generation and helping Bristol’s communities.

 Bristol Energy customer score